-Entitles an individual (regardless of age) to participate in a single ASH show, activity or programme run at a Branch level.
-The individual is NOT eligible to join an ASH Branch, register horses, vote, receive the ASH Journal or any of the other rights associated with other classes of membership.
+Each Temporary Membership entitles an individual (regardless of age) to participate/compete at an ASH show, activity or programme run at a Branch level.
+A Temporary Member is not entitled to any of the rights associated with other classes of Membership.